yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 Tested on a motherboard with the `Z490 Chipset`

+Extended Validation only exists in your mind.

+### Caution

 This allows you to create drivers the OS isn't even aware of again.

-This is not an exploit.

 This is a proof of concept, I don't recommend doing it until you fully understand what you are doing.

-Extended Validation only exists in your head.
+You shouldn't do this unless your motherboard has a way to flash a new `BIOS` onto it without needing an OS.

+Resetting the CMOS (the pins) won't fix this if something goes wrong, you need to reflash the entire `BIOS`

 #### Have Fun and remember, Gödel's theorem suggests certain information can travel faster than the speed of light.